jordibalcellss/esbart/README.md

 ## Description

-esbart allows any organisation to easily manage an LDAP directory.
-It does not handle transactions using LDIF files, instead, it provides an oriented interface based on the *domain controller* functionalities related to user accounts, their credentials, memberships, etc.
+esbart allows any organisation to easily look after an LDAP directory.
+It provides an oriented interface based on typical  *domain controller* functionalities related to user accounts, their credentials and memberships, etc.

 The software will also deliver one-time password change tokens via email to streamline unattended credential management, and also instructional emails to set-up and welcome users.